Amplifying the randomness of weak sources correlated with devices: Appendix 2

 Let us justify that to prove that the protocol is safe it is enough to consider boxes with either zero or one contradiction with the correlations of ideal boxes.
-It should be noted that using bad boxes with more than one contradiction simply decreases the probability of acceptance P(ACC) for the protocol, making the observed Bell value bigger.
+It should be noted that using bad boxes with more than one contradiction simply decreases the probability of acceptance $P$(ACC) for the protocol, making the observed Bell value bigger.
 We now show that the attack with bad boxes possessing more than one contradiction can be improved by replacing these boxes with $1$-contradiction boxes.
 There is now only one more issue that needs attention.
 Due to the symmetry assumption, on which our analysis is based, we need to replace boxes in such a way, that the final ensemble is symmetric.
-Fortunately, it can be easily achieved, as illustrated by the following example.

-Suppose that any box with $k$ contradictions on edges $e_1,\ldots,e_k$ is replaced (with probability $1/k$) by one of boxes with exactly one contradiction at one of edges $e_1,\ldots,e_k$.
-Then, if we assume that all boxes with $k$ contradictions are equally likely and are treated as described above, we will obtain the symmetric ensemble used in the main text, which justifies that constraints used in linear programming remain the same. \\
+Fortunately, it can be easily achieved.
+Indeed, suppose that any box with $k$ contradictions on edges $e_1,\ldots,e_k$ is replaced (with probability $1/k$) by one of boxes with exactly one contradiction at one of edges $e_1,\ldots,e_k$.
+Then, if we assume that all boxes with $k$ contradictions are equally likely and are treated as described above, we will obtain the symmetric ensemble used in the main text, which justifies that constraints used in linear programming remain the same.